SidRichardsQuantum/Celestial_Dynamics_Iteration_Methods/README.md

 # Comparing Iteration Methods Via Celestial Dynamics

-Comparing different numerical iteration techniques by tracing out gravitational dynamics of objects.
+A numerical simulation suite for comparing different time-stepping methods by tracing gravitational dynamics of celestial bodies.
-Coded entirely in R.
+Implemented entirely in **R** (with some supporting Python).

-See [THEORY.md](THEORY.md) for complete descriptions of each iteration technique.

-See [RESULTS.md](RESULTS.md) for results, conclusions and evaluations.
+📘 For method descriptions, see [THEORY.md](THEORY.md)

+📊 For results and evaluations, see [RESULTS.md](RESULTS.md)

+---

 ## Overview

+This project explores the accuracy of common numerical iteration techniques, by simulating gravitational systems and observing trajectory divergence over time.

-**Iteration Techniques Include**:
+**Iteration Techniques Included**:
 - Euler method
 - Midpoint method
 - Heun's method
-- Runge-Kutta method
+- Runge-Kutta (RK4) method

-Given an initial set of parameters, these iteration methods can be used to approximate the next coordinates after a short time step.
-Repeating this thousands of times, while tracing the coordinates, we illustrate the trajectories/orbits of the projectiles/celestials.
-When plotting orbits for every method, eventually the bodies spiral outwards - hence the plots (and ratio of initial to final energies) directly compare the different iteration techniques.

-An example for a projectile being fired on Earth's surface is given - with analysis on the accuracies of different iteration methods.
-More examples include the Sun and Earth's orbital plot, and similarly a Earth and Moon system plot.

-We adapt the two-body system by introducing a third celestial, to illustrate the chaos of the three-body-problem for masses of similar sizes.
+Using an initial set of conditions, each method approximates the position and velocity of bodies over small time steps.
+Repeated iterations generate projectile trajectories or orbital paths, which can be compared visually and analytically.
+Plots and total energy conservation are used to directly compare the iteration techniques.

+**Simulations include:**
+- 📍 A projectile launched on Earth's surface
+- 🌍 Earth-Sun orbit modeling
+- 🌕 Earth-Moon system with inter-body forces
+- 🪐 Three-body problems (e.g: figure-8 solution)

+## 🧠 Why This Matters

+Different numerical integration methods accumulate error differently.
+This repository illustrates:
+- **How fast energy errors grow** for different methods
+- The **visual impact** of method inaccuracy
+- Predictions of orbital dynamics
+- A glimpse into the complexity of the chaotic three-body problem
+- A techniques analytically find solutions to the three-body problem

 ## Project Structure